Download 3DGS Render Addon:

 Remove By Size

-This will remove faces based on their size or edge length.
+This will remove faces based on native 3DGS scale attributes

 The selection of faces that are affected by the Remove By Size modifier can be masked by enabling Remove By Size Masking and selecting a mask object.